SOFTS-Raw sugar hits three-week high as inflation fears subside

 SUGAR

-* Dealers said sugar is likely to push higher today with the positive macroeconomic picture and continuing uncertainty over Brazilian production for the season.
+* Dealers said sugar rose amid the positive macroeconomic picture and continuing uncertainty over Brazilian production for the season.

+* A U.S.-based sugar broker said the consensus in the market is for Brazilian production to fall more than 7% this season.

+* Trader and analyst Czarnikow said Indian exports were record in March at 1.2 million tonnes.

 * The lowest price offered in an international tender to buy 50,000 tonnes of white sugar by Pakistan's state trading agency is believed to be $520.20 tonne c&f, European traders said.